Vodolay/Vodolay/README.md

 - 👋 Hi, I’m @Vodolay
 - 👀 I’m interested in gardening.
 I can also do math, physics and coding.
 - 🌱 I’m currently ruminating on how to survive in a world of very cultured AI bots.
-- 💞️ I’m looking to collaborate with humans or bots on programming in parallel with CUDA and WebGPU.
+- 💞️ I’m looking to collaborate with humans or bots on programming in parallel with CUDA.
 - 📫 How to reach me: lacsirjohn@gmail.com

 <!---